plokhotnyuk/jsoniter-scala/README.md

 - [JsonReaderSpec](https://github.com/plokhotnyuk/jsoniter-scala/blob/master/core/src/test/scala/com/github/plokhotnyuk/jsoniter_scala/core/JsonReaderSpec.scala)
 - [JsonWriterSpec](https://github.com/plokhotnyuk/jsoniter-scala/blob/master/core/src/test/scala/com/github/plokhotnyuk/jsoniter_scala/core/JsonWriterSpec.scala)

+## Known issues

+1. Scalac has a bug and affects case classes which have 2 fields where name of one is a prefix for the another name that contains a character that should be encoded immediately after the prefix (like `o` and `o-o`).
+You will got compilation or runtime error, depending of version of the compiler, see details here: https://github.com/scala/bug/issues/10825 W/a are: move a definition of the field with encoded chars (`o-o` in our case) to be after the field that is affected by the exception (after the `o` field) or rename the `o-o` field to `oO` or some other name and use the `@named("o-o")` annotation for it.

 ## How to develop

 Feel free to ask questions in [chat](https://gitter.im/plokhotnyuk/jsoniter-scala), open issues, or contribute by